fv3ad/sc22-artifact/README.md

 srun -N 6 sarus run --mpi tbennun/fv3-sc22:latest bash /runner.sh
 ```

 The input can be changed using the `NAMELIST` container environment variable.
 By default, it runs the 192x192 grid run (`c192_6ranks_baroclinic`).
-If you want to change this behavior,
-you can run the container with another value, e.g., `-eNAMELIST="/c3456_1944ranks_baroclinic/"`
+If you want to change this behavior, you can run the container with another value, e.g., `-eNAMELIST="/c3456_1944ranks_baroclinic/"`.
+The full list of input grids can be found in [inputs](inputs).

 The number of time-steps (`TIMESTEPS`) can similarly be changed with, for example, `-eTIMESTEPS=30`.